 When the solicitor has assessed your claim and agrees to take it on, they’ll prepare a conditional fee agreement (CFA) for you.
 This is your contract which confirms that you won’t have to pay the solicitor’s fees unless you receive compensation.

 When that does happen, the CFA will provide details about the success fee you’ll pay.
 This is a percentage of your compensation that’s deducted before the compensation is paid to you.
 Doing it this way means that you don’t have to have the funds available to pay the solicitor yourself.
 We believe this reduces the financial risk and stress levels involved in making a claim.

-Our team of solicitors have up to 30 years of personal injury claims experience meaning they know what’s required and what’s not to make an accurate claim.
+Our team of solicitors, regulated by the Solicitors Regulation Authority, have up to 30 years of personal injury claims experience meaning they know what’s required and what’s not to make an accurate claim.
 Here are some more reasons we believe you should use Accident Claims UK:

 - Our advisors provide free advice about your fibromyalgia compensation claims